Cpt-Dingus/blog-page/Radio knowledge collection-WIP.md

 # Preamble

 Before anything, I have to give credit and extreme kudos to the SDR++ and SigIdWiki Discords.
 Everyone there has been incredible and has helped me learn basically everything that you'll be able to read here.
-**A lot of the information in guides is from [lego11s articles](https://a-centauri.com/articoli/), check their articles out if you want more awesome and detailed guides.** My goal is to make everything a bit more concise while still staying informative with a sprinkle of what I learned with experience as a complete beginner on top.
+**A lot of the information in this article is from [lego11s articles](https://a-centauri.com/articoli/), check their articles out if you want more awesome and detailed guides.**

-The guides here were written specifically to be beginner friendly and most importantly up to date, since there are several WAY out of date guides out there instructing you to use abandonware and just overall shitty software.
+The purpose of this article is to write up everything I have learned so far in a beginner friendly way with some wife tales and advice sprinkled on top.
+More importantly, the guides here were written specifically to be beginner friendly and most importantly up to date, since there are several WAY out of date guides out there instructing you to use abandonware and just overall shitty software.
+(As of writing this, by far the best source are the aforementioned Lego11s articles, they are updated in a timely manner and contain up to date information.)

-This article will contain everything I know about receiving weather satellites.
+This article is focused on the reception of weather satellites.

 # Glossary
 Hardware terms